 Another problem that has occurred since the legalization of weed is an increased number of drivers who are driving under the influence of cannabis.
-This has lead authorities to crack down and implement roadside drug testing.
-In other words, the legalization of weed has lead to an increased number of people who are smoking cannabis, which means that more authorities are now interested in testing for the use of cannabis, and are often times employing roadside oral mouth swabs for THC that can result in a DUI if failed.
+This has led authorities to crack down and implement roadside drug testing.
+In other words, the legalization of weed has led to an increased number of people who are smoking cannabis.
+This means that more authorities are now interested in testing for the use of cannabis, and are oftentimes employing roadside oral mouth swabs for THC that can result in a DUI if failed.

 Naturally, this leads to the question of how to pass a drug test, but more specifically for the purpose of this article, how to pass a mouth swab drug test.